dojo/docs/dojox/grid/EnhancedGrid/plugins/Pagination.rst

 Prerequisites
 -------------

 The pagination plugin is only available for EnhancedGrid.
-Use the following statement in the head of your HTML file:
+Please use the following statement at first:

 .. code-block :: javascript
   :linenos: